1 dead, 2 injured in Bronx triple shooting

 Wednesday morning, investigators were on the scene picking up the shell casings that were scattered all over the sidewalk.

-When officers arrived they found a 26-year-old man mortally wounded and he was pronounced dead at Lincoln Hospital.
+When officers arrived, they found a 26-year-old man mortally wounded.
+He was pronounced dead at Lincoln Hospital.
+Police believe he was the intended target in the shooting.

-A 17-year-old was shot in the head and is listed in critical condition at Lincoln Hospital.
+A 17-year-old who was with the victim was shot in the head and is listed in critical condition at Lincoln Hospital.

-The third victim, 29-year-old man, was shot in the right leg and was taken to St. Barnabas Hospital in serious condition.
+The third victim, 29-year-old man pushing a baby carriage -- apparently with a baby -- was shot in the right leg and was taken to St. Barnabas Hospital in serious condition.
+He is believed to be an innocent bystander.

 The suspect got away in his vehicle southbound on Prospect Avenue.